gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## OAuth Parameters {#iana-kinfo}

-The following registrations are done for the OAuth Parameters Registry following the procedure specified in {{Section 11.2 of RFC6749}}.
+IANA is asked to register the following entries to the "OAuth Parameters" registry, as per the procedure specified in {{Section 11.2 of RFC6749}}.

 *  Parameter name: ecdh_info
 *  Parameter usage location: client-rs request, rs-client response